gytdau/tome/SPEC.md

 End.
 ```

-Tome's `For` loop iterates over every item in a list in order.
+The `For` loop iterates over every item in a list in order.